EberlyODL/phys010sjv11/galileo_and_free_fall.md

 ## Gravity

-The first fundamental force to be understood.
+Was the first fundamental force to be understood.
 (Understanding gravity was a critical step in the scientific revolution & changing our view of the Universe.)

 &

-The fundamental force we still least understand!
+The fundamental force we still understand the least!
 (Understanding gravity is one of the great challenges of modern physics!
 Particularly unifying gravity with quantum mechanics.)

 [ciscode|rev=1|tool=elmsmedia|item=888|entity_type=node|render=display_mode|display_mode=image]